DFRobot/DFRobot_ICG20660L/README.md

 DFRobot_ICG20660L_SPI(int csPin, SPIClass *spi);

 /**
- * @brief Init sensor, after initialization, all sensors are turned off, and the corresponding configuration
+ * @brief Initialize the sensor, after initialization, all sensors are turned off, and the corresponding configuration
  * @n needs to be turned on through enableSensor.
  * @param mode: Enum variable,from eDataReadMode_t, configure to read sensor data from FIFO or register?
  * @n     eRegMode: Read sensor data from registers.
- * @n     eFIFOMode: Read data from 512-byte FIFO.
-Note: Read from FIFO, accelerometer, gyroscope,
+ * @n     eFIFOMode:Read sensor data from 512 bytes FIFO.
+Note: Read from FIFO, accelerometer, gyroscope and temperature must all be enabled,
- * @n and temperature must all be enabled, and the internal sampling rate must be configured to be consistent.
+ * @n and the internal sampling rate must be configured to be consistent.
  * @return status:
  * @n      0 :   Initialization success.
- * @n      -1:   Interface Initialization failed(IIC or SPI).
+ * @n      -1:   Interface initialization failed(IIC or SPI).
  * @n      -2:   Failed to read the device ID, the ID is not 0x91 */ int begin(eDataReadMode_t  mode = eRegMode);